 Sample Your Way Through Mercado Central

 Aside from the two iconic dishes, you should sample the different types of jamon, olive oil, tapas, and wines.
-Embark on a food tour or take yourself on a self-guided tour through Mercado Central, one of Europe’s most beautiful markets.
+Embark on a food tour or take yourself on a self-guided tour through Mercado Central.
+It is one of Europe’s most beautiful markets.
 It is hosted inside a modernist building constructed in the 1920s and is filled with stalls of fresh produce frequented by both tourists and locals alike.

 The daily routine of a Valencian revolves around food.
 Locals enjoy five meals and a siesta between 2 pm and 5 pm.
 To an outsider, it may seem like the locals are very laid back.
 But marveling at everything Valencia has to offer, it becomes apparent that its residents are anything but.
 And somehow worked out the perfect balance.
 We are grateful for the experience and hope you come and see it for yourself.